Bodleian iSkills workshops in Week 5

 Location: Microsoft Teams

-An introduction to the functionality of Zotero, a software programme used to manage references and create bibliographies.
+In this online workshop you will be shown the functionality of Zotero, which is a free-to-use software programme used to manage references and create bibliographies.
+Zotero will be demonstrated on a Windows PC but users of MacOS or Linux computers will be able to follow the demonstration.
 The workshop will cover:

 • Understanding the main features and benefits of Zotero